 - Avoiding distractions – Physical, mental, and combination distractions (such as cell phones) are a growing problem on the road.
 The government prohibits truck drivers from using handheld mobile devices on the road.
 However, too many truck drivers chose to ignore safety rules that are meant to protect other drivers on the road.
 When truck drivers are distracted, deadly accidents can be the result.

 - Avoiding aggressive driving – On a busy road, truck drivers do not have much room for error.
 An aggressive truck driver can be a significant hazard.
-When a truck driver is aggressive in speed or other movement such as lane change, it is easy for them to misjudge stopping distances or space to safely change lanes, leading to accidents and injuries.
+When a truck driver is aggressive in speed or another movement such as lane change, it is easy for them to misjudge stopping distances or space to safely change lanes, leading to accidents and injuries.

 - Handling hazardous materials – Regulations from the Department of Transportation and the Federal Motor Carrier Safety Administration are strict on the transportation of hazardous materials.
 Truck drivers must have special hazmat endorsements and must have special markings and placards on their vehicles.
 Truckers and trucking companies who transport hazardous materials must make sure their vehicle is properly marked and managed from the time cargo is loaded until it reaches its destination.